 Yes.
-Requests for expedited procedures were submitted by the national court in this case and in several other joined cases, but they were denied by the CJEU.
+Requests for expedited procedures were submitted by the national courts in all three cases, but they were denied by the CJEU.
 The Court found that the sensitive and complex character of the matters raised by the joined cases could not be adequately addressed by the applying the expedited procedure.
 This was due to the fact that the questions referred concerned aspects regarding the wide-scale judicial reform and anti-corruption measures adopted by Romania upon its accession to the European Union.